Categories

 REVIEW:

-Given the script’s contrived content (i.e. a laundry list of Paramount and/or Rick Berman’s cookie-cutter plot edicts), novelist J.M.
+Given the script’s contrived content (i.e. a shopping list of Paramount and/or Rick Berman’s cookie-cutter plot edicts), novelist J.M.
 Dillard merits some applause for salvaging what she can.
-Case in point: it’s easy to visualize Leonard Nimoy and DeForest Kelley playing out her well-written chapel sequence.
-The same applies to imagining the Kirk/Carol Marcus wedding scene, as this segment adds some welcome depth to Kirk’s Nexus experiences.
-Depth, not to mention, plausibility … yes, that’s where this novelization, unfortunately, becomes a mixed bag.
+Case in point: it’s easy to visualize Leonard Nimoy and DeForest Kelley playing out her well-written chapel scene.
+The same applies to imagining the Kirk/Carol Marcus wedding sequence, as this segment adds some welcome depth to Kirk’s Nexus experiences.
+Depth, not to mention, plausibility … that’s where this novelization, unfortunately, becomes a mixed bag.

 Hence, Dillard’s work predictably falls short of McIntyre’s underrated movie novelizations of Star Treks II and III exploring the unintended repercussions of The Genesis Device.
 More so, unlike Peter David’s stellar Star Trek: The Next Generation – Imzadi, Dillard doesn’t have access to a far better Trek time-warping concept: the Guardian of Forever.